ls-cat-org/lscat-image-server/README.md

 Overview
 --------

-This project, affectionately known as @c "is" for Image Server, takes requests regarding diffraction images from the user and returns the result.
+This project, affectionately known as `is` for Image Server, takes requests regarding diffraction images from the user and returns the result.
 The simplest request is for a jpeg version of a diffraction image so that the user may view it on their browser.

 Here are the main parts:

--# Javascript components running on the user's browser as well as on a [node server](https://nodejs.org).
+1. Javascript components running on the user's browser as well as on a [node server](https://nodejs.org).
 Code for these components are found at here https://wwwsvn.ls-cat.org/svn/ls-cat/node.
-And while we're on this side of things, the program @c is_proxy (found in the previously linked subversion directory) passes along the user requests to the image server.
+And while we're on this side of things, the program `is_proxy` (found in the previously linked subversion directory) passes along the user requests to the image server.

--# Directing requests to processes running under the correct UID/GID.
+1. Directing requests to processes running under the correct UID/GID.

--# Performing the action and returning the result back up the chain.
+1. Performing the action and returning the result back up the chain.

 We'll go through each of these parts in greater deatil in the